 If you have reduced skin elasticity, your surgeon may not be able to give you size D implants.
 Sometimes, we call this the skin envelope.
 Basically, it is easier to insert a larger implant if the skin is looser and more elastic.

 Pregnancy, multiple births, nursing, aging, and weight fluctuations can affect the skin envelope.

 We’ll talk more below about why your lifestyle is important when determining the size and shape of your implants.

 However, it’s important to remember that you will be adding size and weight to your body when you undergo breast augmentation.
 Your implants can affect your work, your fitness routine, and the clothes you wear.

 The first thing you need to know is that surgeons don’t measure implants by cup size.
-Surgeons measure implants in cubic centimetres, or cc’s.
+Surgeons measure implants in cubic centimeters or CC.

 There are several reasons for this.
 The first is that there is no standard bra size.
-What may be a size D implant according to one bra manufacturer could be an E or a C in another bra.
-Women know that the same sized bras from different manufacturers don’t always fit the same.
+What may be a size D implant, according to one bra manufacturer, could be an E or a C in another bra.
+Women know that same-sized bras from different manufacturers don’t always fit the same.

 There’s a wide range of sizes you can choose from.
 You could choose an implant size as small as 1200 cc’s, or as large as 880 cc’s.
 Usually, Dr. Wall will recommend a size that meets your needs.

-Why Does My Lifestyle Matter For My Implants?
+Why Does My Lifestyle Matter for Implant Size?